Enter The Museum Contacts/Directions Links Area Attractions Giving |

 Visitors and others checking checking out some equipments...

 The museum is just one of the many interesting things to do in these beautiful mountains of Western North Carolina... just a few miles from the Blue Ridge Parkway on the campus of the Asheville-Buncombe Technical Community College near downtown Asheville and many other attractions.
-If you're visiting, or just want to know what's going on , check out the excellent site Asheville Now !

-Museum exhibits range from Atwater Kent, Philco, Silvertone, Crosley, Hammarlund, Harvey Wells, test instruments, spark gap transmitters, keys, ancient QSL cards and more!
+Museum exhibits range from Atwater Kent, Philco, Silvertone, Edison phonographs, Crosley, Hammarlund, Harvey Wells, test instruments, spark gap transmitters, keys, ancient QSL cards and more!
 Our staff are volunteers with an interest in radio history and electronics - the museum provides a wonderful opportunity to interest young folks in radio.

 The museum is sponsored by QCWA Chapter 145.